-- 149. It was in this context while Miguel Facussé was using terror and violence to force farmers and the Garifuna to give up their lands that Defendant IFC first decided to invest in Facussé and his palm empire. - 150.
-Now that the World Bank had broken up the collective land-ownership model with its legal reforms, the Bajo Aguán was "open for business."
-By investing in Facussé, Defendant IFC would receive a cut of the profits. - 151.
+123. It was in this context - while Miguel Facussé was using terror and violence to force farmers

+- and the Garifuna to give up their lands that IFC first decided to invest in Facussé and his palm empire. - 124.
 Facussé had originally founded what was called Dinant Chemicals in 1960.
-Dinant Chemicals eventually became part of Cressida, also owned by Facussé. - 152.
+Dinant Chemicals eventually became part of Cressida, also owned by Facussé. - 125.
 In 1997, IFC proposed and approved Project No. 7114 a \$55 million USD investment in Cressida.
 At the time, Cressida owned significant parts of what are now Dinant's agricultural holdings in the Bajo Aguán.
-Miguel Facussé was the project sponsor for the IFC loan. - 153.
-According to the loan documents, IFC's 1997 Cressida Loan was intended to assist Facussé and Cressida in upgrading and constructing processing plants, including in the Bajo Aguán. - 154.
-IFC provided this assistance even as Facussé was using unlawful and coercive means to "buy up" farmer cooperative land in the Bajo Aguán in the manner described above. - 155.
+Miguel Facussé was the project sponsor for the IFC loan. - 126.
+According to the loan documents, IFC's 1997 Cressida Loan was intended to assist Facussé and Cressida in upgrading and constructing processing plants. - 127.
+IFC provided this assistance even as Facussé was using unlawful and coercive means to "buy up" farmer cooperative land in the Bajo Aguán in the manner described above. - 128.
 Prior to investing in Cressida in 1997, IFC apparently undertook an "Environmental and Social Review" of Cressida's operations.
 Any such review should have identified the unlawful and coercive means employed by Facussé to acquire land for his palm companies, including Cressida.
-But a later search revealed no environmental and social reporting materials from

-Cressida on file with IFC.
+But a later search revealed no environmental and social reporting materials from Cressida on file with IFC.
 However, IFC files do contain a copy of a 1998 report commissioned by IFC entitled, "An Environmental Review of Lands and Facilities belonging to Corporación Cressida of Honduras."
-That report was prepared in response to a complaint from an environmental non-governmental organization (NGO).

-- 156. Around the same time that IFC invested in Facussé's company, an activist that openly challenged the construction of one of Facussé's processing plants was murdered.
+That report was prepared in response to a complaint from an environmental non-governmental organization (NGO). - 129.
+Around the same time that IFC invested in Facussé's company, an activist that openly challenged the construction of one of Facussé's processing plants was murdered.
 On October 18, 1997, Carlos Escaleras Mejía was slain after publicly opposing Facussé's proposal to construct a palm oil processing plant in the Aguán.
-As a result of his opposition to the plant, Escaleras was subject to multiple threats that finally culminated in his assassination. - 157.
-Shortly before the killing, Facussé had warned Escaleras's brother to "advise his brother to stop being an obstacle to his business."
-Facussé was initially charged by prosecutors with abetting the murder, but the court dismissed the charges without hearing any evidence. - 158.
+As a result of his opposition to the plant, Escaleras was subject to multiple threats that finally culminated in his assassination.

+- 130. Shortly before the killing, Facussé had warned Escaleras's brother to "advise his brother to stop being an obstacle to his business."
+Facussé was initially charged by prosecutors with abetting the murder, but the court dismissed the charges without hearing any evidence. - 131.
 The Honduran government's inability to effectively investigate the killing and hold Facussé accountable became the subject of a high profile case before the Inter-American Commission on Human Rights (IACHR), which allowed Escaleras's family to proceed with a complaint against Honduras.
 The IACHR's 2005 opinion was widely and publicly available.
 It mentions Facussé's name as an alleged, and initially charged, abettor of the murder, and concludes that the dismissal of charges against Facussé is evidence of the ineffectiveness of the Honduran government's administration of justice.